Synchronize with a Dimensions CM repository

 Synchronization marks which files have been changed, inserted, moved, renamed, or deleted.
 You can resolve the discrepancies by importing changes to your local workspace, merging the different files, or committing the changed files into source control.
 Your changed files are either checked in or optimistically updated, which means that they are checked in without being checked out first.

-If the repository revision of the file to be checked in has been changed by someone else, you will be required to merge the files to your local workspace, and then check in the merged file.
+If the repository revision of the file to be checked in has been changed by someone else, you are required to merge the files to your local workspace, and then check in the merged file.

 Dimensions CM for Eclipse uses metadata to determine if folders or files have been moved or renamed.
 You can commit these changes to source control from the synchronize view.